Econundrums/NFL-Arrests-Database/README.md

                                    list(dictionary = freqTermsTest))

   #7.
 Extract vocab from test data
   vocabTest = Terms(dtmTest)

   #8.
-Compute "guilty" vs. "not guilty" probability of each player, compare them, and classify player based on the result.
+Classify the test data by computing the conditional probability that each document belongs to either
+  # class1 or class 0, comparing said probabilities, and appending the results to an empty vector.

   classifiedRows = c()